Dad's Guide to Twins

 Don’t Forget Twin Discounts on Car Seats

 It can get expensive very quickly to buy car seats for twins.
 Don’t forget to ask for your twin discount.
-We purchased two car seats at Babies R Us and they gave us the “twin discount” of 10%.
+We purchased two car seats at Babies R Us (unfortunately, now out of business) and they gave us the “twin discount” of 10%.

 What to Look for in a Car Seats for Twins